Skip to contents

 For this analysis, we need a destination object with the locations to be predicted.
 A common technique is to create a spatial grid (a “raster”) covering the targeted locations.

 An important thing to consider in any spatial analysis or visualization is the coordinate reference system (CRS).
-We won’t cover this in detail on this article, but we should mention a few key considerations:
+We won’t cover this in detail in this article, but we should mention a few key considerations:

 clim_data_utm <- st_transform(clim_data_clean, 25830)